 Mining Engineering Bachelor's Degree

-Mining is necessary to satisfy societal and industrial needs and to promote significant contributions to the economy.
-The goal is to make mine operations more productive, safe, and economical using modern technology and highly sophisticated equipment methodologies.
-To accomplish this, the industry needs intelligent, responsible, creative, and skillful practitioners.
+Mining is necessary to meet societal and industrial needs.
+Mining activity brings significant contributions to the economy.
+Our goal is to engage in mining without causing undue disturbance to the environment.
+We aim to make mine operations productive, safe, and cheap.
+Modern mining employs sophisticated equipment methodologies.
+The industry needs intelligent, responsible, creative, and skillful practitioners to keep these goals.

 The job responsibilities of mining engineers include: